 Natural wine has gained prominence through recent years as a result of the backlash against modern winemaking, that has fast become the norm.
 But the natural wine movement is nothing new, it is merely a hark back to the original winemakers, an old-world approach that lets the land do the growing and the grapes ferment into wine.

 In fact, in the vast majority of natural wines, the only additives are natural yeasts – wild yeasts that occur naturally on the grapes that help them ferment to become wine.
 And because winemakers operate a very much hands-off approach there is no filtration or fining of the wines, which can cause a cloudy appearance, but this doesn’t affect the flavour one jot.

-Curious now as to how natural wines differ from standard wines?
+Curious to know now how natural wines differ from standard wines?

-6 reasons why you should give natural wine a try
+6 reasons why you should try natural wine

 By which we mean during the harvesting of the grapes the vintner aims to keep the wine alive – they are striving to ensure the bacterial life in the wine remains as untouched as possible.

 If you suffer badly with hangovers and headaches after drinking, you should definitely consider natural wines.
+Natural wines are commonly low histamine wines and levels of sulphites in wine are acceptable.
+Moreover, natural winemakers tend to produce sulphite free wines.
 The acceptable levels of sulphites in natural white wines stand at 40 mg per litre, and 30 mg per litre for red.
 Compare that the 160 mg per litre for standard reds and up to 400 mg per litre for whites (although the average is around 210 mg per litre).